Geneva Camerata: World premieres

 The Geneva Camerata regularly commissions young composers and gives world premiers of their works.
 Since 2013, the orchestra has given world premieres of new symphonic works by Martin Jaggi, Núria Giménez-Comas, Jannik Giger, Ofer Pelz, Jonathan Keren, Massimo Pinca, Cécile Marti, Marcos Balter, Nicolas von Ritter-Zahony, Francesco Tristano, Sergei Abir, and Michael Pelzel.

 Discography

-The orchestra’s first album, released by Sony Classical, will present an encounter between the worlds of baroque, classical, jazz, and improvisation, with jazz pianist Yaron Herman and jazz drummer Ziv Ravitz.
-The programme of this album, which received its live world premiere at the Berlin Philharmonie on 8 September 2016, also features Ravel’s Piano Concerto in G, played and conducted by David Greilsammer.
+The orchestra's first album, released by Sony Classical, will present an encounter between the worlds of baroque, classical, jazz, and improvisation, with jazz pianist Yaron Herman and jazz drummer Ziv Ravitz.
+The programme of this album, which received its live world premiere at the Berliner Philharmonie on 8 September 2016, also features Ravel's Piano Concerto in G major, played and conducted by David Greilsammer.